bondress/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago contains a script that removes all letters c and C from input.

 21-reverse contains a script that reverses its input.

+22-users_and_homes contains a script that displays all users and their home directories, sorted by users.
+(Based on the etc/passwd file)